Hunting down the similar words between Japanese & Turkish

 hun” is not used as book in modern Turkish, and it was fairly hard to verify this Turkish word.
 In Japanese, it is one of the earliest words you will learn and use extensively.
 I could only find it in the dictionary I used and an online source, that was all.

-tanrı & 天父 (tenshu) | tanrısal & 天来 (tenrai) Link to heading
+tanrı & 天父 (tenshu) | tanrısal & 天来 (tenrai) #

 Meaning: (1) divine (2) god